 The population of this study is Muslim consumers who use non-cash transactions in 4 big cities on Java Island namely Jakarta, Bandung, Yogyakarta, and Surabaya.
-The survey options utilize a five-point Linkert scale ranging from strongly disagree to strongly agree, allowing the respondents to choose the most suitable option.
+The survey options utilize 10 five-point Linkert scale ranging from strongly disagree to strongly agree, allowing the respondents to choose the most suitable option.
 The sampling technique employed is purposive sampling, which selects members of the population based on specific criteria (Creswell, 2008).
 A minimum of 200 samples must be obtained while utilizing PLS-SEM.
 The researchers collected 438 respondents from Muslim populations using non-cash transactions in many major cities, including Jakarta, Bandung, Yogyakarta, and Surabaya, for this study.
-Table 1 shows the characteristics of the respondents in this study.